ctrl-z-9000-times/nmodl_mem_saver/README.md

 # nmodl_preprocessor

 This program optimizes NMODL files for the NEURON simulator.
+It scans all of your project's files to perform aggressive whole program optimization.
 It performs the following optimizations to ".mod" files:
 * Hardcode the parameters
 * Hardcode the temperature